 Digital Citizenship and Digital Literacy are my twin passions!
 Digital Citizenship has many definitions and is often thought of in terms of cyber bullying, but there is so much more to it than that!
 From “the norms of appropriate, responsible technology use” to “being safe, savvy, and ethical online,” digital citizenship encompasses a wide range of attitudes and behaviors that are essential for living in today’s world.

 I will serve as the co-chair of ISTE’s Digital Citizenship PLN for 2017.
 Julie Paddock, my co-chair, and I are committed to promoting a “#DigCit State of Mind,” as opposed to presenting digital citizenship as a separate curriculum.
-One of my favorite blog posts is all about being sneaky about digital citizenship.

 I am an associate of the Digital Citizenship Institute and was thrilled to be a panelist at the 2nd annual #digcitsummit in San Francisco in October 2016.
 See this link for more info about the Summit, and you can watch the Media Literacy panel here: